Daweharck/alx-pre_course/README.md

-This is my first README.md file in the directory ALX COURSE this is an update done directly from Github
+this is my first README.md file